kennysmithed/oels2020/oels_practical_wk6.md

                                 trial_duration:1000}
 ```

-The more important problem with this simple approach, like I said in connection with the self-paced reading experiment, is that building this flat timeline is going to be very laborious and redundant for an experiment involving more than a few observation trials, and quite error prone (even writing this little example I forgot to change the `prompt` for the second trial from bup to cav, which might end up being an important mistake in a frequency-learnng experiment), and there is no easy way to randomise the trial list without hopelessly scrambling everything.
+The more important problem with this simple approach, like I said in connection with the self-paced reading experiment, is that building this flat timeline is going to be very laborious and redundant for an experiment involving more than a few observation trials, and quite error prone (even writing this little example I forgot to change the `prompt` for the second trial from buv to cal, which might end up being an important mistake in a frequency-learnng experiment), and there is no easy way to randomise the trial list without hopelessly scrambling everything.

 So instead I am adopting the same approach as in the self-paced reading experiment: using nested timelines to tie together the sub-parts of a single trial, and wrapping the whole thing in a function that builds a single observation trial for us in a neat, compartmentalised way.
 The code for that is as follows: